Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Method

 With multiple beliefs, we can inject different signals in our embeddings, e.g., social dynamics occurring in an episode.
-To this end, during training, we condition each belief with a unique auxiliary loss jointly optimized with the action and value ones during the optimization step of the policy network.
-This is done by processing each belief with a specific type of \textit{Social feature}, through a \textit{Regressor network} (see Fig. \ref{fig:socialtask}), that computes our \textit{Socially-Aware tasks} predictions.
-Such tasks consist in the prediction of social features in $[t,t+k]$, conditioned by the corresponding belief $h_t^{(i)}$ and the sequence of performed actions $\{a_j\}_{j \in [t,t+k]}$, where $k$ is the number of future frames to predict.
-Formally, for a given sequence of social features $\{s_j\}_{j \in [t, t+k]}$, the task aims to optimize the following auxiliary loss:
+To do so, during training, we condition each belief with a unique auxiliary loss jointly optimized with the action and value ones during the optimization step of the policy network.
+This is done by processing each belief with a specific type of \textit{Proximity feature}, through a \textit{Regressor network} (see Fig. \ref{fig:socialtask}), that computes our \textit{Proximity-Aware tasks} predictions.
+Each auxiliary task is responsible for predicting the proximity features in the time range $[t,t+k]$, conditioned by the corresponding belief $h_t^{(i)}$ and the sequence of performed actions $\{a_j\}_{j \in [t,t+k]}$, where $k$ is the number of future frames to predict.
+Formally, for a given sequence of proximity features $\{s_j\}_{j \in [t, t+k]}$, the task aims to optimize the following auxiliary loss: